javascript-modificar-estilos-css-dom

 Using CSS Variables

-Another way to modify the style of an element is by modifying a CSS variable.
+Another way to modify an element’s style is by modifying a CSS variable.
 This variable will work in conjunction with the CSS stylesheets to format the element.

 CommandDescription